Inference in Spatial Experiments with Interference using the SpatialEffect Package: Methods

 The setup is consistent with how spatial experiments operate: $\mathcal{X}$ represents the area where the experiment occurs, for example a region, and the intervention nodes are places where the treatment could be potentially implemented, such as villages. $Y_x$ is the outcome---for example, whether a given point $x$ in the experimental area (e.g. region) is covered by forests or not.
 As discussed in the introduction, treatment effects in spatial experiments can have complex forms.
 Imposing structural restrictions such as homogenous spatial effects can lead to mischaracterizing the effect of an intervention.

 Data for points in $\mathcal{X}$ come in various formats.
 We may have raster data for which the space is coarsened into raster cells.
 Alternatively, we may have data for only a sparse set of points in $\mathcal{X}$, in which case we could either limit ourselves to working with those sparse points, or we could work with values interpolated between the points.
-We further discuss these two cases below.

 Our analysis focuses on randomized experiments for which the distribution of the treatment assignment vector, $\Z$, is known.
 Our inferential results are derived from the treatment assignment distribution.
-Extensions to observational studies would follow if the treatment assignment mechanism resembled the kind of Bernoulli process assumed in \citet{aronow-samii-wang-spatial}.
+Extensions to observational studies would follow if the treatment assignment mechanism resembled the kind of Bernoulli process assumed in \citet{wang-etal-spatial}.